Presbyterian Church - York County, South Carolina

 This is the question.
 It is a firm tradition that York County took its name from York County in Pennsylvania because many early settlers came from the northern county.
 The only contradiction worth mentioning is an early newspaper article which says the name came from an early settler named Jonathan York, but this seems doubtful.
 The earliest usage of the name York was in the County Court Act of 1785.
 Is there any real contemporary documentary evidence for the source of this name?

-York County, formed prior to 1750, organized 1798, was known as the New Acquisition, and was settled for the most part by Scots-Irish Presbyterians who came from Pennsylvania and gave to their new home the name of a county in their mother colony.
+York County, settled prior to 1750, organized 1785, was known as the New Acquisition District, and was settled for the most part by Scots-Irish Presbyterians who came from Pennsylvania and gave to their new home the name of a county in their mother colony.
 A Presbyterian minister named Richardson, graduate of Princeton, organized Bethel church in 1764 and in 1769, Presbyterian churches were organized at Bullocks Creek, Bethesda, and Ebenezer.
 The Rev. Joseph Alexander, noted teacher and patriot, was pastor of the Bullocks Creek church.